No-Instructions/relay-server-template/README.md

 Before getting started, you need to make three key decisions:

 ### 1. Storage Provider
-Choose where to store your documents:
+Choose where to store your data:

+S3-Compatible storage providers:
 - **AWS S3**
 - **Cloudflare R2** - Easiest to set up
 - **Backblaze B2**
 - **Tigris** - Great for Fly.io deployments

-- **MinIO** - Self-hosted, more complex
+Local Disk (not recommended for production)

 ### 2. Network Access
 Choose how users will access your server: